-The initial rolling work plan will be defined upon the arrival of the RTA to the Partner Country.
+The initial rolling work plan will be drafted after the RTA takes up his/her duties.
 The corresponding detailed budget will be defined at this stage too.
 This initial rolling work plan (based on the outline of the work plan contained in the proposal) will be as well the basis for the development of the successive rolling work plans and updated budgets, with the progressive addition of the details of further and/or closed activities.

-In summary the evolution of the work plans and budgets are as follows:
+In summary, the evolution of the work plans and budgets are as follows:

-Initial rolling work plan: 1-2-3-4-5- 6 months 2nd rolling work plan: 4-5-6-7-8-9 months 3rd rolling work plan: 7-8- 9-10-11-12 months
+Initial rolling work plan: 1-2-3-4-5-6 months

+2nd rolling work plan: 4-5-6-7-8-9 months

+3rd rolling work plan: 7-8-9-10-11-12 months

 X rolling work plan